Tracker-Friendly/Achilles/README.md

 -------
 # Warnings
 - We are NOT responsible for any data loss.
 The user of this distro accepts responsibility should something happen to their device.
 While nothing should happen, jailbreaking has risks in itself.
-If your device is stuck in recovery, please run `Exit Recovery Mode` in `the GUI`.
+If your device is stuck in recovery, please run `Exit Recovery Mode` in `the TUI`.

 - Checkm8 based exploits (checkra1n, palera1n, gaster) will NEVER work in VMs.
 Don't bother asking.

-- This distro's purpose is to make jailbreaking easier and more intuitive (with a easy to use GUI) within a stripped down alpine distribution.
+- This distro's purpose is to make jailbreaking easier and more intuitive (with a easy to use TUI) within a stripped down alpine distribution.

 # Information
 **Make an [iCloud/iTunes backup](https://support.apple.com/en-us/HT203977) before using, so that you can go back if something goes wrong**.